analytics-en

 • Does not communicate about MiCA to its audience — neither in communications nor in documents

-• No public plan for transitioning to CASP compliance
+• No public roadmap for transitioning to CASP compliance

-• Does not offer Proof of Funds or Source of Wealth as part of the service
+• Does not offer Proof of Funds or Source of Wealth as part of its service

-• Does not conduct AML wallet screening before a transaction
+• Does not conduct AML wallet screening prior to a transaction

-A provider without a regulatory plan transfers its risk to the client.
-A transaction that passed through an unregulated intermediary may be blocked or challenged — regardless of whether the client’s documents were in order.
+A provider without a regulatory plan transfers its own risk onto the client.
+A transaction that has passed through an unregulated platform may be blocked or contested — regardless of whether the client’s documents were in order.

 Cross-Border Payments to the Europe with Xpaid